abdulkhaleddd/abdulkhaleddd.github.io/_puzzles/puzzle-003.md

 This is my third grid, currently in testing!
 If you prefer to solve on MyCrossword, you can find the puzzle link <a href="https://www.mycrossword.co.uk/preview/57298-hpyqa" target="_blank">here.</a>

 <!--notes-->
 I think some will find this the hardest of my puzzles — there is more usage of multiple letterplay/wordplay mechanisms in single clues, and some substitutions are tough.
-I hope you enjoyed nonetheless Let me know your favourites through my <a href="https://bsky.app/profile/abdvl.bsky.social" target="_blank">Bluesky.</a>
+I hope you enjoyed it nonetheless!
+Let me know your favourites through my <a href="https://bsky.app/profile/abdvl.bsky.social" target="_blank">Bluesky.</a>